jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 This graph shows that approximately every hour we had a spike in the ES query time, spiking to ~7s.
 After some detective work, one coworker found the culprit dashboard.
-Considering that the query was executed periodically, it was a good bet that the query was coming from some sort of automated source (like a dashboard put in a rotation).
+Considering that the query was executing periodically, it was a good bet that the query was coming from some sort of automated source (like a dashboard put in a rotation).

 After identifying the problematic query we realized that the query was hitting a lot of unnecessary shards (last 30 days).
-This was fixed by properly configuring the data source to use the daily pattern.
+We fix it by configuring the data source to use the daily pattern.
 This helped with reducing the number of shards that the query hit.
 Still, it didn't impact *significantly* the response time of the query.
-This is just a testimony of how efficient ES/Lucene is.
+This is a testimony of how efficient ES/Lucene is.

 ## Time to profile